Our Most Commonly Asked Questions

 A novelty plate is any plate which does not display a vehicle registration mark.
 Therefore the words ‘SHED’, ‘MAN CAVE’ and names such as ‘JAMES’ or ‘STEVE’ would be classed as novelty items which make ideal gifts!
 As such, no documentation is needed, as they are not registrations.
 Novelty plates do not have a road legal registration mark on them in any way.
 Therefore AB12 ABC, 4 LEX and J4 MES are not novelty plates, but instead could be real, road legal plates which either are or could be used on a vehicle.
 If you were to ask for a novelty such as this, you would need to provide documentation for them.

-Am I allowed to space digits however I like?
+Can I to space digits however I like?

 If you haven’t already gathered from the other questions throughout the article, then the simple answer is no!
-Adhering to the DVLA standards is essential, thus illegal spacing is not allowed.
+Adhering to the DVLA standards is essential, thus illegal spacing, we don’t do.
 A simple way to find out if you’re spacing the plate correctly, is to have a look at your entitlement documents and see how the digits are formatted on there.
 You can find these on the V5, eV948 and other such paperwork which correlates to the registration of the plate and car.

 Do I have to have the legal information on the bottom?